View programs

 Note: To ensure you make an informed decision about your information technology (IT) career path, a common first semester is offered for the Computer Systems Technician, Computer Systems Technology, Computer Systems Technician – Transfer to Ontario Tech University,Computer Programming, and Computer Programming and Analysis programs.
 This approach will give you an opportunity to explore the systems/programming applications and networking/hardware applications of the IT sector.

-First-year students enrolled in this program will receive a membership to all eight of Durham Region’s Chambers of Commerce and Boards of Trade for the duration of their studies, plus an additional year following graduation.
+First-year students enrolled in this program will receive membership to all seven of Durham Region’s Chambers of Commerce and Boards of Trade for the duration of their studies, plus an additional year following graduation.
 DC is proud to be one of the only colleges in Ontario offering students this unique connection to business leaders.

-The eight Chambers of Commerce and Boards of Trade are:
+The seven Chambers of Commerce and Boards of Trade are:

 Membership benefits: